denoland/docs/runtime/tutorials/chat_app.md

 In this tutorial we'll create a simple chat app using Deno and the built in [WebSockets API](/api/web/websockets).
 The chat app will allow multiple chat clients to connect to the same backend and send group messages.
-After a client chooses a username, they can then start sending group messages to other online clients.
+After a client enters a username, they can then start sending messages to other online clients.
 Each client also displays the list of currently active users.

 ![Chat app UI](./images/websockets.gif)